slatedocs/slate/source/includes/_certificates.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Deletes a certificate in your account.
+Allows you to delete a specific certificate in your account.

 ### HTTP Request